xStar2222/VSCThemeNotepad/README.md

 # Features:
 - File system allowing you to save and open .txt files.
-- Word count
+- Word count.

 # To Do:
 - Add word count goal / word count remaining to hit goal.
-- Add some sout of auto-correct
+- Add some sout of auto-correct.
+- Add multiple taps like Notepad++.